sumit-ini8labs/k8s-components-installation/README.md

-# k8s-components-installation
+# Prepare Inventory
-# prepare inventory.ini file and replace ip of your node (3 master and 3 worker)
+Create or edit the inventory.ini file for your cluster.
+Replace the IP addresses with your nodes’ IPs:

 [all]
 master1 ansible_host=10.42.0.51 ip=10.42.0.51